DiligenceVault Data Processing Agreement

 DiligenceVault will make all information reasonably necessary to demonstrate compliance with this DPA available to Customer and allow for and contribute to audits, including inspections conducted by or your auditor in order to assess compliance with this DPA.
 Customer acknowledges and agrees to exercise audit rights under this DPA and Clause 8.9 of the Standard Contractual Clauses by instructing DiligenceVault to comply with the audit measures described in this ‘Demonstration of Compliance’ section.
 Customer acknowledges that the Service is hosted by our hosting Sub-Processors who maintain independently validated security programs (including SOC 2 and ISO 27001) and that our systems are audited annually as part of SOC 2 compliance and regularly tested by independent third party penetration testing firms.
 Upon request, DiligenceVault will supply (on a confidential basis) our SOC 2 report and summary copies of our penetration testing report(s) to Customer to verify our compliance with this DPA.

-Each party’s and all of its affiliates’ liability, taken together in the aggregate, arising out of or related to this DPA, and all DPAs between Customer and affiliates and DiligenceVault, whether in contract, tort or under any other theory of liability, is subject to the ‘Limitation of Liability’ section of the Agreement, and any reference in such section to the liability of a party means the aggregate liability of that party and all of its affiliates under the Agreement and all DPAs together.
+Each party’s and all of its affiliates’ liability, taken together in the aggregate, arising out of or related to this DPA, and all DPAs between Customer and affiliates and DiligenceVault, whether in contract, tort or under any other theory of liability, is subject to the ‘Limitation of Liability’ section of the Agreement or the electronically accepted Terms and Conditions, and any reference in such section to the liability of a party means the aggregate liability of that party and all of its affiliates under the Agreement and all DPAs together.

-This DPA will commence on the same date that the Agreement is effective, or as otherwise provided explicitly under a mutually agreed document signed between the parties, and will continue until the Agreement expires or is terminated, pursuant to the terms therein.
+This DPA will commence on the same date of the Agreement between Customer and DiligenceVault, or as otherwise provided explicitly under a mutually agreed document signed between the parties, and will continue until the agreement expires or is terminated, pursuant to the terms therein.

 A. List of Parties, Description of Transfer and Competent Supervisory Authority

-Contact person’s name, position and contact details: The Customer’s contact details, as set out in the Order Form
+Contact person’s name, position and contact details: The Customer’s contact details, as provided to DiligenceVault.

-Activities relevant to the data transferred under these Clauses: Processing of Personal Data in connection with Customer’s use of the DiligenceVault Subscription Services under the Agreement
+Activities relevant to the data transferred under these Clauses: Processing of Personal Data in connection with Customer’s use of the DiligenceVault Services.

 Role (controller/processor): Controller